giftthedeveloper/giftthedeveloper/README.md

 - 🚀 TypeScript for building scalable and maintainable web applications
 - 🐍 Python for its versatility in backend development and automation
-- ⚙️ Exploring the possibilities of C# and .NET for backend and application development
+- ⚙️ Exploring the possibilities of Java for backend  development

 ## Connect with Me